Makena-Wambui/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-pache is one of the most popular web servers in the world It serves 50% of all active websites.
+Apache is one of the most popular web servers in the world It serves 50% of all active websites.
 You have to master the art of parsing log files.
 Log file- a file that records events from certain software and OSs